lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 * outputRequest - holds the current output request for retrieving outputs

-* maxSubmittedRequests - the maximum number of outstanding requests allowed (set using -n_async)
+* maxSubmittedRequests - the maximum number of outstanding requests allowed (set using n_async)

 ### BaseDetection()